Apple’s funny new ad crams in nearly every product, including its pizza box

 And yes, as pointed out by @cabel, Apple actually holds the patent on the round pizza boxes used in the ad.
 They’re used for desk pizza orders at Caffè Macs at Apple Park.

-I also liked how the commercial showed how our work lives and our personal lives often flow together, the lines blurred between each.
-Apple wants us to know its products work that way too.
+I also liked how the commercial showed how our work lives and our personal lives often flow together, with the lines blurred between each.
+Apple wants us to know its products work that way, too.